BRCAChallenge/brca-exchange/README.md

   6. logout of the AWS instance

 ### Convert refseq .psl file to .gp (genepred) format (required format for hgvs conversion)
-  This is the annotation file that coincides with the '-a' option of umd2vcf and bic2vcf scripts.
+  This is the gene feature coordinate file that coincides with the '-r' option of umd2vcf and bic2vcf scripts.

   1. Add '/cluster/bin/x86_64/mrnaToGene' to your PATH environment variable
   2. mrnaToGene [options] psl genePredFile